ManosL/UFC-MMA-Fight-Predictor/README.md

 - In order to get the latest datasets, run the `get_latest_datasets.sh` script.
 This will run the fights and fighters webpages crawlers, then configure those datasets and finally they will get moved into `src/data/` directory.
-- Match-ups should be created
+- Match-ups should be created by hand in order to predict them.

 ## Real-Time predictions